-As a famous Kansan once said, there’s no place like home.
-You know your home better than anyone.
-And this is precisely why Kansas requires that if you decide to sell your home, you make certain disclosures to potential buyers.
-Specifically, Kansas requires that sellers reveal various problems that could affect the property's value or desirability so that buyers are not unpleasantly surprised after moving in.
+As a prospective home seller in Kansas, you know your property better than anyone.
+That is precisely why Kansas law requires that when you decide to sell, you make certain disclosures to potential buyers.
+Specifically, state law requires that sellers reveal problems that could affect the property's value or desirability, so that buyers are not unpleasantly surprised after moving in.

-As you can see, the three-page form assists you in disclosing a range of potential defects with various aspects of your home and property.
+As you can see, the form assists you in disclosing a range of potential defects with various aspects of your home and property.
 These include the appliances, electrical system, heating and cooling system, water systems, and various structural conditions.
 The form also contains a number of other disclosure questions, for example about whether there are any encumbrances on your legal title to the property (such as easements or boundary disputes), or any hazardous conditions (such as flood zones or asbestos).

-Importantly, however, each section of the form contains space for "Other" defects or issues.
-In other words, while the form will help remind you about the various issues that may have cropped up in your home, it's up to you to make sure you are thorough and complete in making the legally required disclosures to the buyer.
+Importantly, each section of the form contains space for "Other" defects or issues.
+In other words, while the form will help remind you about the various issues that might have cropped up in your home, it's up to you to make sure you are thorough and complete in making the legally required disclosures to the buyer.

 Also included in the purchase contract must be statutory language about the buyer's ability to find information about registered persons convicted of certain sexual crimes in the area.
 Kansas Stat.
 Ann.
 58-3078 provides the paragraph that must be included, which directs the buyer to the Kansas Bureau of Investigation.

-Importantly, Kansas doesn't require you to hire an inspector or verify the information disclosed in the form.
+Importantly, Kansas doesn't require home sellers to hire an inspector to root out problems or to verify the information disclosed in the form.
 Rather, you are required to disclose only defects that you knew about when making the disclosure.

 While failing to make honest disclosures could (if you're lucky and the buyer doesn't hire a good home inspector) save you some trouble in the short term and result in a quicker sale, there is a potential for much greater trouble down the road.
-The better strategy is to be fully frank and honest in your disclosures, so that both you and the buyer get the benefit of the bargain--and closure once it's done.
+The better strategy is to be fully frank and honest in your disclosures, so that both you and the buyer get the benefit of the bargain, and closure once it's done.